cnti-testcatalog/testsuite/RATIONALE.md

 ## Configuration Tests
-Why (category): Declarative APIs for an immutable infrastructure are anything that configures the infrastructure element.
+Why: Declarative APIs for an immutable infrastructure are anything that configures the infrastructure element.
 This declaration can come in the form of a YAML file or a script, as long as the configuration designates the desired outcome, not how to achieve said outcome.
 *"Because it describes the state of the world, declarative configuration does not have to be